Check the story

 enthusiasts

 Our journey began with the Warsaw Meetup series, where a shared love for Ruby brought developers together.
-In July 2023, we celebrated this community with the inaugural Ruby Warsaw Community Conference, gathering over 100 developers from across Europe.
+In July 2023, we celebrated this community with the inaugural Ruby Warsaw Community Conference, welcoming over 100 developers from across Europe.

 Why you should